 Costco Wholesale Corporation develops strategies that address the opportunities and threats identifiable in its PESTEL/PESTLE analysis.
 The PESTEL/PESTLE analysis model enumerates the external factors in the firm’s remote or macro-environment that act as opportunities or threats in the business.
 Costco Wholesale needs to consider these opportunities and threats to maintain its market position as the biggest membership warehouse club chain in the United States.
 This PESTEL/PESTLE analysis indicates that Costco has many options for growth and improvement, based on opportunities in its business environment.
-However, Costco must also develop competencies to protect itself from the threats in the retail industry.
+However, Costco must develop competencies to protect itself from the threats in the retail industry.

 This PESTEL/PESTLE analysis of Costco Wholesale Corporation shows that the company can experience growth through opportunities in most of the dimensions of its remote or macro-environment.